julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ```
 ./myprogram
-The address of my_number is 0x16d82721c
+The address of my_number is: 0x16d82721c
-The value of my_number using pointers is 10
+The value of my_number using pointers is: 10
 ```

 <p>A few things to consider here:</p>